Tsushima dialect: Classification

-Despite being a mountainous island, Tsushima has a relatively homogeneous dialect.
+Despite its mountainous terrain, Tsushima has a relatively homogeneous dialect.
 The sole exception is Tsutsu at the southern tip of the island.
 Okumura (1990) assumed wave-like dispersal of new lexical features from Izuhara, Tsushima's politico-cultural center.
 They appear to have little influence on the geographically isolated community of Tsutsu.

 Tsushima's general resemblance to mainland Kyūshū dialects is obvious, but exactly how it has evolved remains an open question.
 Tsushima is often classified as a Hichiku (northwestern Kyūkyū) dialect, but some Hōnichi (eastern Kyūshū)-like elements are sometimes observed.
-The accent system of Tsushima in general can be seen as a variant of the Chikuzen subgroup of the Hichiku dialect.
-However, Okumura (1990) argued that the Tsutsu accent system of Tsushima could hardly have a Chikuzen-like ancestor and was more close to the Buzen subgroup of the Hōnichi dialect.
+The Tsushima accent system can be regarded as a variant of the Chikuzen subgroup of Hichiku.
+However, Okumura (1990) argued that the Tsutsu accent system of Tsushima could hardly have a Chikuzen-like ancestor and was more closely related to the Buzen subgroup of Hōnichi.
 He questioned the mainstream view of Chikuzen membership because Tsutsu appeared to be more conservative than the rest of Tsushima.